suleymanarslan/notebook/books/nonviolent-communication.md

 * People are disturbed not by things, but by the view they take of them. —Epictetus
 * NVC heightens our awareness that what others say and do may be the stimulus, but never the cause, of our feelings.
 * What others do may be the stimulus of our feelings, but not the cause.
 * When someone gives us a negative message, whether verbally or nonverbally, we have four options as to how to receive it.
-One option is to take it personally by hearing blame and criticism.
-* We accept the other person’s judgment and blame ourselves.
+  1. **Option 1: Blame ourselves.** One option is to take it personally by hearing blame and criticism.
+We accept the other person’s judgment and blame ourselves.
 We choose this option at great cost to our self-esteem, for it inclines us toward feelings of guilt, shame, and depression.
-* Four options for receiving negative messages: 1. blame ourselves.
-* 2. blame others.
-Second option is to fault the speaker.
-* When we receive messages this way, and blame the speaker, we are likely to feel anger.
+  2. **Option 2: Blame others.** Second option is to fault the speaker.
+When we receive messages this way, and blame the speaker, we are likely to feel anger.
-* Our third option would be to shine the light of consciousness on our own feelings and needs.
-* Thus, we might reply, “When I hear you say that I am the most self-centered person you’ve ever met, I feel hurt, because I need some recognition of my efforts to be considerate of your preferences.”
+  3. **Option 3: Sense our own feelings and needs.** Our third option would be to shine the light of consciousness on our own feelings and needs.
+Thus, we might reply, “When I hear you say that I am the most self-centered person you’ve ever met, I feel hurt, because I need some recognition of my efforts to be considerate of your preferences.”
-* 3. sense our own feelings and needs.
-Finally, a fourth option on receiving a negative message is to shine the light of consciousness on the other person’s feelings and needs as they are currently expressed.
+  4. **Option 4: Sense others’ feelings and needs.** a fourth option on receiving a negative message is to shine the light of consciousness on the other person’s feelings and needs as they are currently expressed.
 We might for example ask, “Are you feeling hurt because you need more consideration for your preferences?”
-* 4. sense others’ feelings and needs.
-We accept responsibility for our feelings, rather than blame other people, by acknowledging our own needs, desires, expectations, values, or thoughts.
+* We accept responsibility for our feelings, rather than blame other people, by acknowledging our own needs, desires, expectations, values, or thoughts.
 * The basic mechanism of motivating by guilt is to attribute the responsibility for one’s own feelings to others.
 * Distinguish between giving from the heart and being motivated by guilt.
 * Judgments, criticisms, diagnoses, and interpretations of others are all alienated expressions of our needs.